John-Abbott-College/1P6-Notes/Markdown/23_nested_loops_control.md

 	{
 		print alien;  // do not break the line
 	}
-	print a line break; // happens after columns are printed }
+	print a line break; // happens after the row is completed }
 ```